aman0618/air-pollution-asthma-analysis/README.md

 ## 🎯 Outcome
 This project demonstrates how data science and public data sources can be combined to analyze **public health impact of environmental pollution**.
 Useful for government, urban planning, and health research.

----
-✅ Built as part of a **PhD application portfolio** by Amandeep Kaur.